JetBrains/ring-ui/docs/breaking-changes.md

 ###298-11-2016: Several changes to Dialog and Island

-* dialog.scss now moved to dialog-ng component, because dialog itself has been reimplemented
+* dialog.scss was moved to dialog-ng component because dialog itself has been reimplemented.
-* island header and island content now has 32px spacing due to fit common usages
+* island header and island content now have 32px spacing to suit the most common use case.

 ### 18-11-2016: All buttons have type="button" by default.
-To set another type (e.g. "submit") you have to pass it explicitly.
+To set another type (e.g. "submit") you have to pass it explicitly

 ### 15-11-2016: Footer no longer supports the "ring-footer_floating" modifier, use "floating" prop instead